code-dot-org/javabuilder/cicd/3-app/README.md

 ### Artifact Bucket Setup

-Before deploying, create an S3 bucket in your target AWS account for storing deployment artifacts:
+**IMPORTANT:** Before deploying, you must create an S3 bucket in your target AWS account for storing deployment artifacts.
+The deployment script will not create this bucket automatically.

 ```bash
 # Create a bucket (replace with your desired bucket name)